Jayich-Lab/double-pass-breadboard/2023-03-version/README.md

 * 1x [BB05-E02-10 Broadband Dielectric Mirror](https://www.thorlabs.com/thorproduct.cfm?partnumber=BB05-E02-10)
 * 1x [RSP1 Rotation Mount](https://www.thorlabs.com/thorproduct.cfm?partnumber=RSP1#ad-image-0)

 Note: the optics above are an example that can be used for 728nm light.
-When considering different wavelengths, the Fiber Port, PBS, mirrors, lens, and waveplates may need to be changed
+When considering different wavelengths, the Fiber Port, PBS, mirrors, lens, and waveplates may need to be changed.

 # Future improvements